Craig90Dev/lucky-roll-dice-game/README.md

 ### Navigation

-The site has two buttons (Start and Reset) in order to Navigate between the instructions and game interface as required.
+The site has two buttons (Start and Reset) in order to Navigate between the instructions and game interfaces as required.

 ### Game Interface